 Afghan and international forces killed more civilians than the Taliban and other militants in Afghanistan.

-A United Nations report said on Wednesday, this is the first time in recent years that government forces killed civilians and not the enemies, indicating the U.S. and Nato forces.
+A United Nations report said on Wednesday, this is the first time in recent years that government forces killed civilians and not the enemies.

 Though the report does not mention any Nato country specifically, nearly half of the deaths are caused by airstrikes.